landlockedboat/weatherboy/readme.md

 {"condition":"few clouds","temperature":10.89}
 ```

+## Documentation

+You can access the API documentation by accessing to `http://localhost:8080/swagger-ui.html`.

+The docs are also available in json format.
+You can get them by executing `curl localhost:8080/v2/api-docs`.

 ## Problem statement

 1. Create a small application with Java (8 or above), that starts up a webserver with an API that listens to GET /weather/<city>